taichi-dev/taichi/docs/overview.rst

    becomes affordable.
 See :ref:`sparse` for more details.

 6. **Differentiable programming**.
-   Taichi have a built-in automatically differator that is capable of compute the derivitive of a kernel.
+   Taichi have a built-in differator that is capable of compute the derivative of a kernel automatically.
 Once you have a kernel that computes potential energy, you can easily get the forces on each elements.
    See :ref:`differentiable` for more details.